Skip to content

 Mouse additional settings

-5. A new window will pop up.
+5. A new window will appear.
 Click on the Pointer Options tab at the top.

 6. Look for the box labeled Enhance pointer precision and uncheck it.